BlazePixel-Network/website/docs/application.md

 ---

 # {{ site.serverName }}
-## Join the BlazePixel Staff Team!
+## Join the Eclipse Pixel Staff Team!

 Fill in the application below to try your luck in getting into our top-secret staff team!
 <style>